 Most of the ingredients listed for this butternut squash turkey chili are pantry staples, and the remaining ingredients may be customized with what you have on hand.

 • Ground turkey.
-I use lean ground turkey, which contains dark and white turkey meat.
 Lean ground turkey includes dark and white meat, and typically contains 8 grams of fat per serving.
 The fat content keeps the meat from drying out more quickly, and the dark meat adds more flavor.
 If you’re watching your fat content, use ground turkey breast.

 • Tomato paste.
 This is a thick, rich concentrate that adds umami, or savory flavor, to this chili.
 I use this in place of tomato sauce in order to get maximum tomato flavor without making my chili overly saucy.

 • Diced tomatoes.
-No chili is complete without tomatoes!
 I recommend using fire roasted diced tomatoes for maximum flavor.

 • Kidney beans.
-The color and flavor of kidney beans work wonderfully in this chili, but feel free to use black beans, pinto beans or your favorite instead.
+Not shown in the photo above.
+The color and flavor of kidney beans work wonderfully in this chili, but feel free to use black beans, pinto beans, or your favorite variety instead.

 • Cilantro.
 Cilantro adds freshness and color.
 If you’re not a fan, substitute it with parsley or omit it altogether.